Planning for Singapore's Future

 OneService refers to a community of agencies, Town Councils and citizens working together to address municipal matters and improve the living environment for all.

 OneService also captures the mission of the Municipal Services Office (MSO) which aims to improve the Government’s coordination of municipal services and promote community partnerships and civic responsibility to improve the living environment.

-Government agencies and Town Councils continue to take charge of their municipal responsibilities.
-MSO seeks to resolve municipal matters involving multiple agencies in a more coordinated manner.
-MSO works closely with government agencies to review and formulate policies, develop systems and processes to ensure municipal services are delivered efficiently and effectively.
+While government agencies and Town Councils continue to take charge of their municipal responsibilities, MSO seeks to resolve municipal issues involving multiple agencies in a more coordinated manner.
+MSO works closely with government agencies, Town Councils and other non-government stakeholders to review and formulate policies, develop systems and processes to ensure municipal services are delivered efficiently and effectively.

-The OneService App and Portal, your one-stop community platforms to report, inform, engage and transact, make it more convenient for you!
-With the OneService App, you can notify us on municipal matters, without having to find out which agency is in charge – Just Spot, Shoot, Send!
+The OneService App is a one-stop community platform to access services on-the-go to report, inform, engage and transact, making it more convenient for you!
+With the OneService App, you can notify us on municipal matters, without having to find out which agency is in charge.

 Find out more about OneService here.